Search by

 When's the latest I can book?

 As long as there’s a room available.
-Management keep their site perfectly up to date so you’ll be able to see where our spaces are.
+We keep our website perfectly up to date so you’ll be able to see where their spaces are.

 Can I book if I'm under 18?

-All residents living at one of management schemes in England are required to be over the age of 17 during the academic year booked, and residents living in management schemes in Scotland to be age 16 or over.
+All residents living at one of their schemes in England are required to be over the age of 17 during the academic year booked, and residents living in their schemes in Scotland to be age 16 or over.

 Exceptions may be available on a case-by-case basis, and you will need to contact the site to get approval.
 If in doubt, please contact the respective schemes and the on-site team will be able to advise you.